aaronparker/intune/README.md

-# folder-redirection
+# Intune scripts
-Scripts for implementing folder redirection for Windows 10 Modern Management
+Various scripts for use with Microsoft Intune (MDM) and Windows 10 Modern Management